The Commonwealth Ombudsman oversees the immigration functions of the Department of Home Affairs.

 Reporting on people held in immigration detention:

-When a person has been in immigration detention for two years, and then every six months if they remain in immigration detention, the Secretary of the Department of Home Affairs must give the Ombudsman a report about the circumstances of the person's detention.
+Under section 486N of the Migration Act 1958 , the Secretary of the Department of Home Affairs must give the Commonwealth Ombudsman a report relating to the circumstances of a person’s detention.

 For more information about this function please see the reporting on people held in immigration detention page.